projectcitybuild/web/README.md

 Absolutely.
 Feel free to send pull requests any time.
 I'd be thrilled to have some help since I'm very short on time.

 # Contributing
+### Set up
+1. Download PHP dependencies using your CLI of choice `composer install`
+2. Download JS dependencies using your CLI of choice `npm install` or `yarn install`
-1. Create a new database
+3. Create a new database
-2. Copy the **.env.examples** file and rename it to **.env**.
+4. Copy the **.env.examples** file and rename it to **.env**.
 Fill in at least your database connection details.
 `cp .env.examples .env`
-3. Run the below command in your CLI of choice to set up the tables and data.
+5. Run the below command in your CLI of choice to set up the tables and data.
 `php artisan migrate --seed`

+### Live viewing
+1. Via your CLI, browse to the repository root
+2. `npm run watch` This will open up a Browserify instance in your default browser with hot-reloading.

+### Testing
+1. Via your CLI, browse to the repository root
+2. `phpunit`